Adzz/CV/README.md

 | Python, Nose                | Built a python backend with Flask for my final project [Job Trackr] (https://github.com/michaellennox/jobber), a job tracking website to ease the process of job hunting.
 We tested it with unittest and Nose.
 The project was concieved and built in two weeks in a team of four.|
 | Clojure, speclj             | Outside of Makers I have started to dabble in Clojure, begining with [fizzbuzz](https://github.com/Adzz/fizz-buzz-clojure), and continuing with the Speclj [tutorial](https://github.com/Adzz/clojure_speclj_change_counter) to get me up to speed on testing in clojure.
 I find functional programming incredibly interesting and powerful and aim to spend more time developing my skills here in the future. |

-#### Presenting and Public Speaking

-Confident and comfortable presenting to large groups of people, even if I don't know them.
-Most proud of any presentation where I can get a genuine laugh, especially if it's with me, rather than at me.

-At Makers Academy I had several opportunities to present to large and small groups of people including:
-- Final project presentations, parts of which can be found on [Twitter](https://twitter.com/makersacademy/status/700746991995899904)
-- Makerthon presentations to my cohort.
-(Project can be found [here](https://github.com/AlanGabbianelli/WISHD) )
-- Running regular stand ups and retro's
-- I also wrote blog for the duration of the course that can be found [here](https://36bcab.wordpress.com/).

 ## <a name="education">Education</a>